 While the vast majority of students live in university-provided accommodation, many thousands rent from private landlords.
-While there are many good landlords, there are some rogues, so it’s important you know your rights.
+While there are many good landlords, there are some rogues.
+So it’s important you know your rights when you’re renting a student house or flat.

 If you’re renting from a private landlord, you have certain rights.
 You also have certain responsibilities.
 There are different ways you may rent your home from a private landlord: